sableeyed/NolvusDashboard/README.md

 # Known Issues
 - This requires Nexus Premium.
 I do not plan to implement what's needed for free accounts at this time

+# OS Compatibility
+- Arch Base
+- NixOS - With workarounds
+- Debian Base - In Testing
+- Ubuntu Base - In Testing
+- Fedora Base - In Testing

 # TODO
 - ChangeLogFrame